 - Join the National Scholastic Press Association (NSPA) and Columbia Scholastic Press Association (CSPA), organizations that support scholastic journalism through education and training programs, conventions and awards.
 Submit books for critiques and contests to get feedback to help students continue to improve the book.
 Go to studentpress.org/nspa or cspa.columbia.edu. - Join your state or regional scholastic journalism organization.
 These are usually associated with the journalism programs at universities and have workshops, contests and critiques.
-See a list in the appendix. - Attend adviser gatherings hosted by your yearbook rep. - Attend Walsworth's Adviser Academy, held each July in Kansas City, for new or veteran advisers.
+See a list in the appendix, which is online at walsworthyearbooks.com/ yearbooksuite and yearbookhelp.com. - Attend adviser gatherings hosted by your yearbook rep. - Attend Walsworth's Adviser Academy, held each July in Kansas City, for new or veteran advisers.
 It is designed to prepare advisers for the year ahead and is a great networking opportunity.
 Get more information at walsworthyearbooks.com/adviseracademy.